Schwaben Creek

 Schwaben Creek is a tributary of Mahanoy Creek in Northumberland County, Pennsylvania, in the United States.
 Schwaben Creek is approximately 12.4 mi long.
 The creek has two named tributaries, which both join Schwaben Creek fairly close to its mouth.
 The tributaries are called Middle Creek and Mouse Creek.
 Schwaben Creek flows through Upper Mahanoy Township, Washington Township, and Jackson Township.
 Nearly all of the creek's watershed is devoted to agricultural land and forests, although there is some development.
-Painted furniture also was made in the Schwaben Creek valley in the 18th and 19th centuries.
+Painted furniture was also made in the Schwaben Creek valley in the 18th and 19th centuries.
 The creek is in the ridge-and-valley geographical province.

 Course

 Schwaben Creek starts in Mahanoy Township, south of Line Mountain.
 The creek flows westward through a valley, going past the communities of Leck Kill and Greenbrier before exiting Mahanoy Township.
 Upon exiting Mahanoy Township, Schwaben Creek flows into Washington Township.
 Shortly after entering Washington Township, the creek flows northwest to pass by the Himmels Church, where it picks up its tributary Middle Creek.
 It then flows westward past the community of Rebuck, and the Rebuck Church before turning southwest and then west again.
 The creek's valley begins getting wider as it passes St. Peters Church and leaves Washington Township.
 Schwaben Creek then enters Jackson Township, where it bends southwards, picking up Mouse Creek at the community of Red Cross.
 The creek then turns northwest and flows under Pennsylvania Route 225 to enter Mahanoy Creek.